Q. How and when do I get started?

 A. No, the online MPH does not require a thesis, but students are required to complete an internship.

 A. Yes, the online Public Health master's degree requires students to complete 240 hours in a particular area of public health to fulfill the internship requirement, which can be completed in a facility or setting convenient to your location.

 A. Students must successfully complete 66 credits in order to earn the Master of Public Health degree.

 Q. Can I earn a certificate without committing to the MPH graduate program?

 A. Yes.
-Students can choose to earn the certificate alone without enrolling in the full MPH degree program in one of four areas: Health Management and Policy, Disaster Management, Health Education and Promotion or Epidemiology.
+Students can choose to earn the certificate alone without enrolling in the full MPH degree program in one of four areas: Health Management and Policy, Emergency Preparedness, Health Education and Promotion or Epidemiology.

 Q. What are the admissions requirements for the certificate programs?